 These are both 5-loop flat braids braided with the Dark-Light Alternations pattern (start with bicolor loops all with the dark shank uppermost, and braid a flat braid).
 If your version comes out like the top braid, you’ll need to learn how to achieve the second braid in order to braid the examples in this tutorial.
 See pointers in the footnotes and video.
 I’ve finally figured out (I think!) how to achieve the 3/4-flat form on purpose, which means I also have better tips on how to avoid it.

-How to switch patterns in a flat braid:
+How to switch between automatic bicolor patterns in a flat braid:

 Part 2 of this series (Rock Your Square Braid) showed how to transition between square braid patterns using a pickup chart, as well as how to turn a loop twice rather than not turn it.
 These both apply to flat braids as well, though a flat braid chart is simpler.